elic4vet/base-apparel/readme.md

 - [Color overlay on hover image ](https://stackoverflow.com/questions/40292168/color-overlay-on-hover-image) - This helped me to understand how to use the overlay on CSS.
 I really liked this pattern and will use it going forward.

 - [How to make a responsive image gallery using CSS grid](https://www.youtube.com/watch?v=0srbZ2LYJfw) - This is an amazing video tutorial which helped me finally understand how to use CSS grid.
 I'd recommend it to anyone still learning this concept.

+- [How to validate forms in React](https://www.youtube.com/watch?v=6TPYxLVq0FY) - This is an amazing video tutorial which helped me finally understand how to validate forms in React.
+I'd recommend it to anyone still learning this concept.

 ## Author